jaulbric/fermimodel/README.md

 >   <dd>Flag to set region of interest to the entire sky.
 By default this sets the region of interest center to the galactic center (l=0, b=0).</dd>
 >   <dd>Default is False.</dd>
 >   <dt>model_type : str (Optional)</dt>
 >   <dd>Model type.
 Choices are 'simulation' or 'likelihood'.
-Input parameters are identical for both model types but the output model will vary depending on whether the model will be used by gtlike or gtobssim.
+Input parameters are identical for both model types but the output model will vary depending on whether the model will be used by gtlike or gtobssim.</dd>
     <dd>Default is 'likelihood'.</dd>
 > </dl>